botanic gardens melbourne

 Arid Garden

 The Arid Gardens contain an incredible selection of cacti and drought-tolerant plants to explore and get lost in.
 There’s a wide range of unique plants here, and like most parts of the Gardens, information plaques to educate you on each one.
 The paths are clear of any cacti but it’s still advised not to touch them!
-Along with the Guilfoyle’s Volcano, this is my favourite part of the Gardens and i’ll regularly pop in on weekends with a coffee for a walk.
+Along with the Guilfoyle’s Volcano, this is my favourite part of the Gardens and i’ll regularly pop in for coffee walks over the weekends.
 There are a number of seats available here if you wanted to catch up with friends or just watch the world go by.

 Arid Gardens Botanic gardens